 It can be difficult to watch someone you care about deal with depression.
 While we can take action on our thoughts and feelings, we can’t always make someone else seek out treatment, or take the necessary steps to move along their path to healing.
+We may want to help them with how to get rid of sadness, but it is more than that.
 That said, our friends and family are never alone!
 If you are looking to learn how to help someone who is depressed, there are plenty of ways to be there for people who matter most to us.

 There’s a big difference between a bout of sadness and depression.
 However, it can be hard to differentiate the two and understand what someone is going through if we do not know exactly what depression looks like.
 The first step to take towards helping someone who is depressed is taking time to educate yourself further on what depression may look like when we are not the one experiencing symptoms.